coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ![fit](./images/yaml_af.png)

-^ Seriously, I love it. _BUT_ I fell down a staircase as a kid, so YMMV.
+^ This presentation is YAML AF

 ---

 # [fit] Are they

 # [fit] **better**

 # [fit] together?

 ^ So, what you're here for, right?

-^ I did a very scientific survey attendees (a twitter poll) and it seemed like a good mix of people with and without kubernetes experience, so today I want to talk about my approach to deciding on Kubernetes, and then some advanced topics for getting better availability out of our BEAM applications.
+^ Scientific twitter poll, mix of k8s and not k8s

 ---

-^ Don't get hung up on these tables, we are coming back to them later
+^ Don't get hung up, its a lot of stuff, we'll come back to it.

-^ Kubernetes offers a lot of features that may really float your boat.
+^ float your boat

-^ These are just the marketing page features.
+^ JUST marketing page features on the left

-^ On the right are the related components of Kubernetes

 | Features                                  | Kubernetes                                            |
 | ----------------------------------------- | :---------------------------------------------------- |